Lighthouses of Indonesia: Western Maluku

 Namrole West

 Date unknown.
-Active; focal plane about 12 m (39 ft); red light, pattern unknown.
+Active; focal plane 13.5 m (44 ft); red flash every 5 s.
 Approx. 12 m (39 ft) square red skeletal tower on a platform supported by piles.
-No photo available but Bing has a fuzzy satellite view.
+No photo available and the light appears as a smudge in Bing's satellite view.
 Located at the edge of a shoal about 2.5 km (1.5 mi) southwest of Namrole.
 Site open, tower closed.
 Accessible only by boat.
 Admiralty Q1595.2.

 Date unknown.
 Inactive.
 Approx. 12 m (39 ft) round barbell-shaped white tower.
-The tower is seen in the left background of the 2017 photo at right and is centered in a Bing satellite view of the port.
-It is possible that this tower will be removed.
-Located next to the passenger terminal at Leksula, a small port on the southwest coast of Buru.
+The tower is seen in the left background of a 2017 photo at right and in a distant 2011 view, but it is missing from Google's more recent satellite view.
+Formerly located next to the passenger terminal at Leksula, a small port on the southwest coast of Buru.
 Site open, tower closed.

 * Leksula (2)

 Date unknown.
 Active; focal plane 153 m (502 ft); two white flashes every 15 s.
 40 m (131 ft) square skeletal tower with gallery, painted white.
 The Navigation District has a closeup photo and Google has a satellite view of the station.
+The Admiralty lists the light as Pulau Fogi.
 Located on a peninsula (not an island) at the western tip of Buru.
 Accessible only by boat.
 Site status unknown.
 Admiralty Q1597; NGA 25746.

 * Pelabuhan Fogi

 Date unknown.
 Active; focal plane about 15 m (49 ft); light characteristic unknown.
 Approx. 12 m (39 ft) square white skeletal tower.
-Google has a street view and a satellite view.
+K'ha Anwar has a 2024 view from the harbor and Google has a street view and a satellite view.
 Located at a small port on the northwest coast of Buru.
 Not listed by the Admiralty.

 North Maluku Province: Sula Islands Lighthouses